Tigers finalize 1-year deal with active saves leader Jansen

 The Tigers’ bullpen revamp for 2026 now includes an unusual feature for the A.J.
 Hinch era: A veteran closer.
-Detroit has reached agreement on a one-year contract with four-time All-Star and 16-year veteran , sources told MLB.com.
+Detroit on Wednesday announced it had agreed on a one-year, $9 million contract with four-time All-Star and 16-year veteran .

 The 38-year-old Jansen leads all active Major Leaguers with 476 saves, just two shy of Lee Smith for third on MLB’s all-time leaderboard.
 Jansen has recorded at least 25 saves in 13 consecutive non-shortened seasons, excluding the pandemic-truncated 2020 campaign.